 Do you have strong Spanish language skills and want to study multiculturalism, social change, and globalization?
 Then SIT’s program in Cochabamba is the perfect program for you!
 Students on this program will explore the concepts of cultural identity and community well-being in a country that has 36 different ethnic groups and is the first country in the Americas to have an indigenous president.
 Possible excursions include visits to the tropical lowlands, El Alto (Latin America’s largest indigenous city), La Paz, and Potosí (one of the highest cities throughout the world).

-If you want to study abroad in Cuba, you would study at the University of Havana either through Spanish Studies Abroad (which focuses primarily on language acquisition) or through API.
+If you want to study abroad in Cuba, you would study at the University of Havana either through Spanish Studies Abroad (which focuses primarily on language acquisition) or through API (they have programs in Havana and in Santa Clara).
 The University of Havana is the oldest university in Cuba (founded in 1728) and one of the first universities founded within the Americas.
 Fun fact – during the middle of the 18th century Havana was the third largest city in the Americas, larger than both Boston and New York City!

-Students interested in Ecuador would study at the Universidad San Francisco de Quito in the capital city of Quito.
-Students would take a Spanish language class, and electives (either in Spanish or English) with local students as well as with other international students.
-Possible excursions would be visits to the Amazon Rainforest, the Mitad del Mundo (the equator – you can even stand in both hemispheres at once!), Otavalo (a town in the northern part of the country known for its handicrafts markets), the lagoon Quilotoa, Cayambe (glaciated extinct volcano), Mindo (home to waterfalls, a chocolate factory, butterfly garden, and numerous bird species), and Puerto Lopez which is a traditional fishing town famous for humpback whales.
+Students interested in Ecuador would be in the capital city of Quito.
+Students can take language or general education classes through CIS Abroad.
+The programs through SIT allow students to focus on development, politics, and languages; and comparative ecology and conservation.
+Possible excursions could be visits to the Amazon Rainforest, the Mitad del Mundo (the equator – you can even stand in both hemispheres at once!), Otavalo (a town in the northern part of the country known for its handicrafts markets), the lagoon Quilotoa, Cayambe (glaciated extinct volcano), Mindo (home to waterfalls, a chocolate factory, butterfly garden, and numerous bird species), and Puerto Lopez which is a traditional fishing town famous for humpback whales.

 While technically not outside the U.S., studying in Puerto Rico gives you a unique experience by studying in the beautiful city of San Juan.
 You can also discover new places within Old San Juan, visit El Yunque (the only subtropical rainforest in the U.S. National Forest Service), explore the many beaches of Puerto Rico, and learn (or improve!) your Salsa skills.
 Did you know Puerto Rico has a bioluminescent bay in Fajardo?
 Previous Spanish Studies Abroad students have been lucky enough to visit there!